zryska/Edge-Data-Store-Docs/V1/Overview/EdgeSystemOverview.md

 # Edge Data Store overview

-The Edge Data Store is an embedded data server that runs on Linux and Windows.
-It is designed for small devices and can be installed and run on 64-bit Intel/AMD compatible and 32-bit ARM v7/v8 compatible chips.
-It offers REST programming, configuration, and administrative interfaces, and a command line tool that can be used for configuring and administering EDS.
+Edge Data Store is an embedded data server that runs on Linux and Windows.
+It is designed for small devices and you can install and run it on 64-bit Intel/AMD compatible and 32-bit ARM v7/v8 compatible chips.
+It offers REST programming, configuration, administrative interfaces, and a command line tool that can be used for configuring and administering EDS.

-EDS is not a replacement for any existing OSIsoft technology, but is rather a supplement to existing products.
-In this release EDS does not offer any built-in visualization or analytic support, but by using the REST programming capabilities built into EDS it is possible to write analytics or visualization programs on either Linux, Windows, or both in a variety of programming languages.
+EDS is not a replacement for any existing OSIsoft technology, but rather a supplement to existing products.
+In this release, EDS does not offer any built-in visualization or analytic support.
+However, if you use the REST programming capabilities built into EDS, zou can write analytics or visualization programs on either Linux, Windows, or both in a variety of programming languages.

 ## Edge Data Store architecture